 - 1. Max is moving to Scotland and has been told it is essential he is advised by a legal professional before making an offer on a property.
 The reason for this is mainly explained by the fact that Max is - A. legally bound to buy the property in all circumstances as soon as a conditional offer is accepted. - B. legally bound to buy the property in all circumstances as soon as an unconditional offer is accepted. - C. obliged to make an offer above the upset price without reference to a closing date. - D. obliged to submit a conditional or unconditional offer through a sealed bid to the vendor's estate agent. - 2.
 Lily, a first-time buyer, paid for a basic valuation report that contained disclaimers in respect of the purchase price and condition of the property.
 She has since discovered defects within the property.
 In what circumstances would the valuer more likely be deemed professionally negligent? - A. The disclaimers were insufficiently prominent or Lily was deemed to be an inexperienced buyer. - B. The disclaimers were sufficiently prominent or Lily was not offered a more detailed valuation. - C. The property had not been valued or mortgaged previously. - D. The value of the property had fallen due to market conditions between valuation and litigation. - 3.
-Eleanor is in the process of purchasing a property from John and he has received a deposit payment.
+Eleanor is in the process of purchasing a property from John, and he has received a deposit payment from Eleanor.
 John has decided that he would like to retain the property.
 In respect of a potential breach of contract, Eleanor and John should be aware that - A. John is not obligated to sell and Eleanor is not obligated to buy. - B. John is obligated to sell and Eleanor is not obligated to buy. - C. John is not obligated to sell and Eleanor is obligated to buy. - D. John is obligated to sell and Eleanor is obligated to buy. - 4.
 Jack has purchased a property through private treaty.
-This means that the property was purchased - A. at an auction. - B. at a price that Jack had agreed with the vendor's estate agent. - C. in Scotland. - D. through the processes of formal tender where the property was marketed by inviting bids from potential buyers. - 5.
-Grace is purchasing a property from James and has been informed by her solicitor that unconditional contracts have been exchanged.
-A storm subsequently damages the house before James vacates it.
-James does NOT have buildings insurance.
-Who is responsible for the cost of any repairs? - A. Both Grace and James are always jointly responsible. - B. Grace is ultimately responsible. - C. Grace's solicitor is responsible until James vacates the property. - D. James is ultimately responsible.
+This means that the property was purchased - A. at an auction. - B. at a price that Jack had agreed with the vendor's estate agent. - C. in Scotland. - D. through the process of formal tender where the property was marketed by inviting bids from potential buyers.